Itera/ekstern-utlegg/NOTES.md

-## MAD VM
+## MAD Platform

-CircleCI will build any push to master and push it to docker.mad.itera.no/itera/ekstern_utlegg

-To update the server - run the containers playbook in the madness_ansible repo (if you don't have access - then ask someone who does to run it for you).

-## Azure

-To build for MAD Azure:
+To build for MAD Platform:

 ```
 yarn build